lowcoder-org/lowcoder/docs/openflower-overview/the-hello-world-tutorial.md

 The main screen is divided into 4 sections.
 To create an App typically starts to place any component from the red section to the app-space, yellow in the middle of the screen.

-Components can get placed next to each other.
-In future versions we aim to support Layers, so components can visually overlap.
-As for now, only next by next components are possible.
+Components can get placed next to each other or through Layers, so components can visually overlap.

 The green area helps you to gather and prepare Data for your App.
 Here data queries for multiple datasources as also data transformations and even javascript functions can get managed.